robleroni/Puerro/docs/04-Virtual-DOM.md

 # Virtual DOM

 When the DOM was invented in 1998, websites were built and managed differently.
-They did not use the DOM API to constantly modify the structure of the page.
+It was not common to regularly modify the structure of the page via the DOM API.
 Constantly updating multiple elements on a page can get very chunky, hard to maintain and even performance intensive.

 This is a simple example to change a table item and adding a new row: